abdulroqeeb/WebScrapping/README.md

 # WebScrapping
-A simple web scrapping application that searches for news items on stocks and analyses sentiments
+A BeauttifulSoup based simple web scrapping application that searches for news items on stocks and analyses sentiments